 It’s connection, isn’t it?
 Having a high-speed connection for the country is more important than anywhere else.

 When I grew up in the country we didn’t have the Internet, and we didn’t even have Triple J. I was a kid who liked The Cure, The Smiths and the Beastie Boys and you might find one other kid at school who you liked them.
 You’d often feel like you were quite alone.
 These days you can feel a bit more connected.
 In a really practical, infrastructure sense, and it’s something that I bang on about all the time, you don’t need to build highways if you’re building information superhighways, right?

 It was just so hard as a kid in the country to find other kids who were like you, if you were different in any way, and to feel that you weren’t alone.
 Access to affordable high-speed communication is a massive starting point for a regional Australia, let alone regional Victoria.

-After all these all these years observing people.
+After all these years observing people.
 Is there anything that surprises you or is it just that humans are incredibly absurd?

 I guess if you expect that everything will surprise you then nothing surprises you, right?
 The complexity of human beings… I guess it’s very natural as you get older to understand it...